 Holidays would not be complete without our family favorite mandarin orange jello salad.
 Thanksgiving, Christmas, Easter meals always included some sort of jello dish to eat with our festive dinners.

-Generally my mom alternated between two favorites, this cottage cheese orange fluff or cream cheese jello.
+Generally my mom alternated between two favorites, this cottage cheese jello salad or her standard cream cheese raspberry jello.
 If I was weighing in, which I often did, my resounding vote was always for this cool and creamy recipe.

 It doesn’t take hours to set or use boiling water.
 Simply dump, mix, and chill for a refreshing tropical light dessert or fruity side dish.
-Orange jello fluff tastes like diving into a creamy orange dreamsicle.
+It tastes like diving into a creamy orange dreamsicle, and better yet, doubles as a fruity side dish or refreshing dessert.

-The important thing to remember when making mandarin orange jello salad recipe is to drain the canned fruit well!
+The important thing to remember when making the recipe is to drain the canned fruit well!
 Simply pouring the excess liquid out of the can will result in liquidy, separated jello.

 - Canned fruit – Use large cans of mandarin oranges and pineapple tidbits in juice, not syrup.
-If you prefer a strictly orange jello recipe, the pineapple may be left out.
+If you prefer orange only, the pineapple may be left out.

 - Cottage cheese – Small curd, any milk fat will do.